-African language instruction at Howard University is done in the Department of World Language & Cultures, which offers courses in Amharic, Arabic, Somali, Swahili, Wolof, Yoruba and Zulu, at the university and abroad.
+African language instruction at Howard University is done in the Department of World Languages and Cultures, which offers courses in Amharic, Arabic, Somali, Swahili, Wolof, Yoruba and Zulu, at the university and abroad.
 The Center for African Studies offers fellowships to graduate and undergraduate students who wish to study these languages.
-Below find a list of the Fall 2021 African Languages courses offered a Howard.
+Below find a list of the African Languages courses offered a Howard.

 Foreign Language & Area Studies (FLAS) Fellowships support students taking African languages (Amharic, Arabic, Somali, Swahili, Wolof, Yoruba and Zulu) and area studies coursework.
 The Fellowships are supported through a grant from the U.S. Department of Education Title XI Program.
 Find out more about FLAS fellowships.